-All children of compulsory school age – between 5-16 – must receive a suitable full-time education.
-As a parent, you must register your child with a school, or make appropriate alternative arrangements.
+All children of compulsory school age – aged between 5-16 – must receive a suitable full-time education.
+Parents/ carers must register their child/ren with a school, or make appropriate alternative arrangements.

-Once you have registered your child at a school, you are also legally responsible for ensuring that your child attends school regularly.
-If you fail to do this – even if your child misses school without you knowing – legal action can be taken against you by the Local Authority.
+Once registered with a school, parents/ carers are also legally responsible for ensuring that their child attends school regularly.
+If they fail to do this – even if their child misses school without them knowing – legal action can be taken against them by their local authority.

-Absences are only permitted for the valid reasons such as:
+Absences are only permitted for valid reasons such as:

 - Medical or dental appointments

 - Family bereavement